-Brief Regards for Sometimes is a set of five short pieces from 2006, all using transcriptions of older music for string instruments.
-The titles are taken from a well-known Edison quote, spread throughout the five pieces:
+Brief regards for sometimes is a set of five short pieces from 2006, all using fragmented transcriptions of sound recordings from the 1890's.
+The titles are taken from a well-known Thomas Edison quote, spread throughout the five movements…

-The first (Seeming...) is based on a late 19th-century homemade wax cylinder recording of "Professor MacLellan of Berkeley" playing an unknown fiddle tune, recently digitized by the University of California Santa Barbara Cylinder Audio Archive.
-The recording was made with Thomas Edison's cylinder phonograph technology.
-Using a recording attachment often sold with phonographs for home use, a blank wax cylinder was engraved with 2-3 minutes of sound in the form of tightly wound grooves.
-When a new recording was needed, the cylinder was simply smoothed down again, sometimes leaving faint traces of sound from previous recordings.
+Why Edison?
+The recordings were drawn from a collection of home wax cylinders made using Edison’s cylinder phonograph.
+Using an attachment often sold for home use, blank wax cylinder were engraved with 2-3 minutes of sound in the form of tightly wound grooves.
+When a new recording was needed, the cylinder was simply smoothed down again, leaving faint traces of sound from previous recordings.